arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 The default is an empty array.

 @RESTBODYPARAM{includeAllFields,boolean,optional,}
+This option only applies if you use the inverted index in a `search-alias` Views.

-If set to `true`, then all document attributes are indexed, excluding any nested attributes that are configured in the `fields` array.
+If set to `true`, then all document attributes are indexed, excluding any sub-attributes that are configured in the `fields` array (and their sub-attributes).
-The `analyzer` and `features` properties apply to the nested fields.
+The `analyzer` and `features` properties apply to the sub-attributes.

 The default is `false`.